 Releases Aren’t Launches

-As organizations improve execution and delivery within their engineering and build processes, the sheer volume of features and content they deliver increases.
-However, just because there is a constant flow of new updates doesn’t necessarily mean you’ve created something significant enough to be launched as a “market event.”
+As companies streamline their engineering and build processes, the amount of new features and content they deliver increases.
+However, just because there is a constant flow of new updates doesn’t necessarily mean that each one is significant enough to warrant a “market event” launch.